dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 I also chose it because a lot of tools were already used in the hope of catching bugs:

 * Every pull request was reviewed by other humans
-* Two static analyzers (pylint and pyflake) were ran for  each pull request
+* Two static analyzers (pylint and pyflakes) were ran for  each pull request
-* McCab complexity was measured for each and every function and method of the code base and was not allowed to go above 10.
+* McCabe complexity was measured for each and every function and method of the code base and was not allowed to go above 10.
-* TDD was used throughout the development of the projects
+* TDD was used throughout the development of the project
 * Test coverage was already at 80%

 Then I had to define what I meant by "worth it".